Hearing Prep

 That is exactly why practicing before hearing day matters.
 A clearer structure makes it easier to stay with the strongest points when nerves spike.

-I do not know what the judge will care about
+I do not know what matters most under pressure

-Equalora helps organize the request, facts, child impact, and supporting proof so the most relevant points are easier to surface and practice.
+Equalora helps organize the request, facts, child impact, and source materials so the points you want to review are easier to surface and practice.

 I have too much material and not enough clarity